 The Zoo takes part in almost 100 Species Survival Plan (SSP) programs with other AZA members.
 These SSP programs are breeding and conservation efforts that have a goal of improving species survival rates.
 Some animals that are bred at zoos and aquariums are released into the wild to increase their population.
 These SSPs have been very successful with bird, reptile, and amphibian species.

 The Zoo has won many awards for conservation work.
 To support that work, the Zoo is equipped with unique, state-of-the-art facilities.
-The David A. Straz, Jr. Manatee Hospital is the only nonprofit facility of its kind in the world, and our veterinary hospital is the first in a zoo to receive accreditation from the American Animal Hospital Association.
+The David A. Straz, Jr. Manatee Critical Care Center is the only nonprofit facility of its kind in the world, and the Catherine Lowry Straz Veterinary Hospital is the first in a zoo to receive accreditation from the American Animal Hospital Association.
 You can learn more about our species-specific conservation work by visiting each of the animal pages highlighted on this site.

 Learn more about our conservation initiatives.